Keith-PVL/keithmcintosh.github.io/tempposts/ 2014-08-25-overnight-bread.md

-<div>his no-knead method basically replaces the usual  kneading time with a very long prove on the kitchen counter.
+his no-knead method basically replaces the usual  kneading time with a very long prove on the kitchen counter.
 This way,   the gluten develops through a long,   slow fermentation and the bread develops a delicious flavour.
-Many recipes use a second proving time but we never even bother, and the bread is delicious.</div>
+Many recipes use a second proving time but we never even bother, and the bread is delicious.

-<div></div>

-<div>Here's our recipe, the simplest version of them all:</div>
+Here's our recipe, the simplest version of them all:

-<div></div>

-<div></div>

 <ul>